machinefi/w3bstream-ios-sdk/README.md

 }
 ```
 ### Check the result
-Open the log in the W3bstream website.
-The payloads uploaded are displayed there
+Check the logs in the W3bstream website to view the payloads uploaded by your application.
+The uploaded payloads will be displayed there.